nagypeter/weblogic-on-oke-workshop/tutorials/setup.oke.md

 Cloud network uses virtual route tables to send traffic out of the VCN (for example, to the Internet or to your on-premises network).
 These virtual route tables have rules that look and act like traditional network route rules you might already be familiar with.
 Each rule specifies a destination CIDR block and the target (the next hop) for any traffic that matches that CIDR.

 While viewing the VCN's details, click **Route Tables**.
-Click the default route table to view its details.
+Click the default route table to modify.

 ![alt text](images/024.oci.select.route.tables.png)